 SEQUENCE OF PRESENTATION:

-Describes, explains and evaluates the role and operation of the agency in markets.
+describe, explain and evaluate the role and operation of the agency in markets.

-Selects and organizes information from a variety of sources for relevance and reliability
+select and organise information from a variety of sources for relevance and reliability